 If a DWI case goes to a settlement, DWI paralegals will assist lawyers in information gathering, organization, and review.
 They will create settlement brochures, negotiations checklists, and distribution statements.
 Attorneys often rely upon paralegals to write settlement agreements and releases, as well as to assist the legal team at pretrial conferences.

 When DWI Offender is Guilty

 If a DWI client is found guilty of offenses related to the act of driving while intoxicated, paralegals may work with attorneys to prepare an appeal.
-The first step of that process is to identify issues which make the case appropriate for an appeal, gathering of evidence and documents to support that appeal and organization of items into a joint appendix or appeal case file.
-The paralegal will build a table of authorities, assist in research, help write appellate communications and file court documents.
+The first step of that process is to identify issues that make the case appropriate for an appeal, gathering of evidence and documents to support that appeal, and organization of items into a joint appendix or appeal case file.
+The paralegal will build a table of authorities, assist in research, help write appellate communications, and file court documents.

 A DWI paralegal will work within varied environments as part of his or her paralegal career.
 While most work is conducted within court rooms, libraries, law offices and typically climate controlled environments, some DWI case research may be outside at the scene of the DWI offense or an associated accidents.
 This scene research may involve inclement weather or harsh conditions and exposure to the elements, although briefly.

 A standard 40 hour work week is the objective of law offices.
 However, there may be extensive overtime work during periods of case preparation or in the event of a surge of cases at the law firm.
 Courts are closed during most standard holidays and for all federal observations, so paralegals are generally off from work for those days, too.

 What Are Paralegal Degree Programs and Certifications?